alljoyn/extras-webdocs/docs/index.md

 # AllJoyn&trade; framework

-AllJoyn is an open-source software framework that makes it easy for devices and apps to discover and communicate with each other.
+AllJoyn is a collaborative open-source software framework that makes it easy for devices and apps to discover and communicate with each other.
 It supports many language bindings and can be easily integrated into platforms small and large.
 The AllJoyn framework defines a common way for devices and apps to communicate with one another ushering a new